TechinnoverHub/sr-backend-engineering-test/README.md

 2. Code should be hosted on a git repository, Github preferably.
 3. The API should be hosted on a live server (e.g. https://heroku.com)
 4. Your app should be containerized using docker.
-5. Share with us through email the:
+5. Share with us through email to sayhello@techinnover.com the following:
   - Repository
   - Hosted API URL
   - Postman Collection Public URL